 Total time: 20 minutes (plus 4 hours of chilling time).

-If tiramisu is a rich treat you can never have enough of, try this fruity version in the form of a spectacular strawberry dessert enriched with white chocolate will be even more tempting.
+Tiramisu is already a rich treat you can never have enough of, but this fruity version in the form of a spectacular strawberry dessert enriched with white chocolate will be even more tempting.

 Instead of using dark chocolate and coffee in the coffee-flavored Italian dessert, this light and creamy tiramisu is bursting with fresh and juicy strawberries and buttery and rich white chocolates.